 8. St Mark’s Church

-The Coat of Arms on the left side of the roof represent Croatian, Dalmatian and Slavonia with the emblem of Zagreb on the right.
+The Coat of Arms on the left side of the roof represents Croatia, Dalmatia and Slavonia with the emblem of Zagreb on the right.

-But if you don’t feel like a walk back down to the lower town, then purchase a ticket for a short trip on the funicular.
+But if you don’t feel like a walk back down to the lower town, then you can purchase a ticket for a short trip on the funicular.

-This would be one of the liveliest pedestrian café, bar and restaurant street in Zagreb.
-You can reach the street via Dolac, a fresh produce market opened between 6am-2pm each day.
+This would be one of the liveliest pedestrian café, bar and restaurant streets in Zagreb.

 An extra highlight to Consider